thisismedium/message/README.rst

 layout looks like this::

-  admin       # The message-admin project mdev        # A Message virtualenv message-db  # The message-db project py          # Python packages that are linked into site-packages work        # Related github projects
+  admin       # The message-admin project db          # The message-db project mdev        # A Message virtualenv more        # Related github projects
+  .py         # Python packages that are linked into site-packages

 Using Message
 -------------